riakotti/COVID19-analysis/README.md

 Afterwards, I focused on COVID-19 in 6 countries: United Kingdom, Germany, France, Italy, Greece and Bulgaria.
 I compared the cases and deaths across time and cumulative cases on the  last date of the study.

-Data requested using this ('https://api.statworx.com/covid') COVID-19 API.
+Data requested using the [COVID-19 API](https://api.statworx.com/covid).

 ## Scripts
 * COVID19.ipynb - COVID-19 analysis over time for the United_Kingdom, Germany, France, Italy, Greece and Bulgaria.